-6.5.1.
-In the ENCOUNTER ICE PHASE, the Runner can interact with a piece of ice and the ice's subroutines can resolve.
+- 6.5.1.
+In the ENCOUNTER ICE PHASE, the Runner can interact with a piece of ice and the ice's subroutines can resolve. - 6.5.2.

-- 6.5.2.
 To ENCOUNTER a piece of ice is to resolve an Encounter Ice Phase for that ice. - a.
 If an ability directs the Runner to encounter a piece of ice, resolve an Encounter Ice Phase but do not change the Runner's position, if any.
-After the encounter, return to the effect that caused the encounter and proceed from there.
+After the encounter, return to the effect that caused the encounter and proceed from there This type of encounter outside the normal progression of a run is referred to as a FORCED ENCOUNTER.